cultab/xinst/README.md

 Installing
 ----------

 Simply running `# make install` will install xinst into /usr/local/bin.
-Instalation prefix can be tweaked by passing a `$PREFIX` variable to `make install`.
+Installation prefix can be tweaked by passing a `$PREFIX` variable to `make install`.

 Configuring